yuanqing/rdd/README.md

 Serving on localhost:8888
 ```

-Here we&rsquo;re using the `-o` flag to open our rendered page in the browser.
+Here we&rsquo;re using the `-o` flag to open the rendered page in our default web browser.
 The page will be updated automatically when we change `README.md`.

 ## Usage